onurcanak/game-of-life/README.md

 Conway's Game of Life

-Just put the files in the same folder and open the HTML file on your browser.
+Just put the files in the same folder and open the HTML file in your browser.